newtonkiragu/aliases/README.md

 ```console
 bash -c "$(wget -O - https://raw.githubusercontent.com/newtonkiragu/aliases/master/run.sh)"
 ```
-- To view your aliases, run `alias` in your terminal
+- To view your aliases, run `alias` in your terminal.

 # Adding aliases
 To add a new alias, on the terminal, type `addalias` then follow the instructions given.

+# Edit current aliases
+To eddit current aliases, run `na` in your terminal.

 # Bugs
 If you find bugs, please create an issue stating the problems.